Jacques Goudstikker

-Jacques Goudstikker (30 August 1897 – 16 May 1940) was a Jewish Dutch art dealer who fled the Netherlands when it was invaded by Nazi Germany during World War II, leaving three furnished properties and an extensive and significant art collection including over 1200 paintings, many of which had been previously catalogued as "Old Masters".
+Jacques Goudstikker (30 August 1897 – 16 May 1940) was a Jewish Dutch art dealer who fled the Netherlands when it was invaded by Nazi Germany during World War II, leaving three furnished properties and an extensive and significant art collection including over 1,200 paintings, many of which had been previously catalogued as "Old Masters".
 The entire collection, which had been surveyed by Hermann Göring himself, was subsequently looted by the Nazis.
-Between the two World Wars, Jacques Goudstikker had been the most important Dutch dealer of Old Master paintings, according to Peter C. Sutton, executive director and CEO of the Bruce Museum of Arts and Science.
+Between the two World Wars, Jacques Goudstikker had been the most important Dutch dealer of Old Master paintings, according to Peter C. Sutton, the former executive director and CEO of the Bruce Museum of Arts and Science.
 Despite efforts of Goudstikker's widow after the war to regain possession of the collection, it was not until after her death that the Dutch government finally restituted 202 paintings to the Goudstikker family in 2006.
 To finance efforts to reclaim more of the stolen art, a large portion of them were sold at auction in 2007 for almost $10 million.

 Biography

 Goudstikker was born in Amsterdam as the son of the art dealer Eduard Goudstikker.
 He studied at the commercial school in Amsterdam, and pursued further studies with Wilhelm Martin and William Vogelsang at the universities of Leiden and Utrecht.

 In 1919, he joined his father's Amsterdam gallery, restructured it as a public besloten vennootschap with himself as the director and major shareholder, and introduced a notably more international style; publishing catalogues in French rather than Dutch, and showing for the first time Italian Renaissance paintings, including The Madonna and Child by Francesco Squarcione.
 This was revolutionary in the Netherlands of the time, where in 1906, Adriaan Pit, the director of the Rijksmuseum, had stated "We have become chauvinistic with regard to the field of art.
 This worship of our old school of painting, which started thirty years ago is still alive and appears not to let us appreciate any foreign art."

-Portrait of Marie Louise Gonzaga, Queen of Poland by Ferdinand Bol, was part of the large restitution agreement in 2006 and was subsequently loaned to the Jewish Museum.
+Portrait of Marie Louise Gonzaga, Queen of Poland by Ferdinand Bol, was part of the large restitution agreement in 2006 and was subsequently loaned to the Jewish Museum in Manhattan.

 Following World War I, Amsterdam once again became a centre of international commerce, and Goudstikker flourished, along with fellow art dealers, P. de Boer and Henri Douwes; in 1927 he moved to a larger gallery.
-Goudstikker rose above his contemporaries, presenting works from the Dutch Golden Age alongside panels by 14th century, 15th century and 16th century Dutch, Flemish, German and Italian painters, mixing paintings, sculptures, carpets, and other works of art together, in the sophisticated style of Wilhelm von Bode of Berlin, much emulated in London, Paris, and New York City.
+Goudstikker rose above his contemporaries, presenting works from the Dutch Golden Age alongside panels by 14th-century, 15th-century and 16th-century Dutch, Flemish, German and Italian painters, mixing paintings, sculptures, carpets, and other works of art together, in the sophisticated style of Wilhelm von Bode of Berlin, much emulated in London, Paris, and New York City.
 Goudstikker's taste extended to the design of his catalogs, which were minor works of art in themselves.